Rapid City Metro Area Profile - Local Employment Dynamics (LED)

 Rapid City MSA On The Map

 The following graphics provide labor shed data (where people in the area live and work) for the Rapid City MSA.
-At the beginning of the second quarter in 2010 (the most current data available), 87.4 percent of people who lived in the Rapid City MSA had a primary job in the MSA.
-The other 12.6 percent who lived in the MSA worked outside the area.
-Of those employed in the area, 16.3 percent commute from outside the MSA.
+At the beginning of the second quarter in 2011 (the most current data available), 87.2 percent of people who lived in the Rapid City MSA had a primary job in the MSA.
+The other 12.8 percent lived in the MSA, but worked outside the area.
+Of those employed in the area, 18.9 percent commute from outside the MSA.
 A primary job is the highest paying job for an individual worker.
 Primary jobs are public- and private-sector jobs, one job per worker.

 About the Local Employment Dynamics (LED) Data